To meet the following two outcomes of the G 148 course at PCC:

 - Access volcano and earthquake science information from a variety of sources, evaluate the quality of this information, use this information to evaluate the hazards and risks posed by earthquakes and volcanoes to a specific geographic area, examine how these risks can be managed, and effectively communicate the results of this analysis to others.

 PCC instructors have developed a variety of capstone projects requiring the students to investigate the hazards and risks associated with volcanoes and earthquakes for particular student selected locations in the Pacific Northwest.
-This assignment has been inspired in part by the Project InTeGrate module Map Your Hazards!
+These assignment have been inspired in part by the Project InTeGrate module Map Your Hazards!